Tips and strategies on how to prevent, prepare for, and cope with wildfires.

 - Create an emergency plan with your family and make sure you all understand it.
 Make plans for evacuation and care of pets as well.

 - Back your car into the garage or park it facing the route of escape.
-Close the garage and car doors and windows against smoke and disconnect automatic garage door openers (in case of power failure) so you can make a fast getaway.
-Also, know where your keys are so you can leave in a hurry.
+Close the garage and car doors and windows against smoke and disconnect automatic garage door openers (in case of power failure).

 If you are instructed to evacuate: